SilkHeaded/WOWCAT/README.md

 WOWCAT may read files only for display and not tracking

-WOWCAT is in beta, bugs may occur frequently
+WOWCAT is in BETA, bugs may occur frequently so please don't insult me

 Check this by using [help]